Michelle Charlesworth Therapy

 Online counselling sessions work much like in-person sessions but take place via video call or phone depending on what feels most comfortable for you.
 Here’s how it typically works:

-2. Choosing a Platform – Sessions are held on a secure platforms - Googlemeets, to ensure privacy and confidentiality.
+2. Choosing a Platform – Therapy sessions are held on a secure platforms - Googlemeets, to ensure privacy and confidentiality.

 3. Creating a Comfortable Space – You’ll need a quiet, private place where you feel safe to talk freely.
 Using headphones can help with focus and privacy.

-4. Starting the Session – The session will begin with a check-in, and you’ll be guided in exploring your thoughts and feelings at your own pace.
-The counsellor will offer support, reflection, and empathy without judgment.
+4. Starting the Session – The therapy session will begin with a check-in, and you’ll be guided in exploring your thoughts and feelings at your own pace.
+I will offer support, reflection, and empathy without judgment.

 5. Ending and Reflection – At the end of the session, you might reflect on what came up and discuss any next steps, whether that’s booking another session or trying strategies between sessions.